-Stalin's son Udhayanidhi set to be DMK youth wing state secretary
+Stalin's son Udhayanidhi appointed DMK youth wing state secretary

-Chennai, July 04: DMK President MK Stalin's son Udhayanidhi is likely to be elevated as the new secretary of the party's youth wing on Thursday.
-If elevated Udhayanidhi will be the third youth wing secretary of the party after MK Stalin and former minister Vellakoil Saminathan.
+Chennai, July 04: DMK President MK Stalin's son Udhayanidhi has been appointed as the new secretary of the party's youth wing on Thursday.
+Udhayanidhi is the fourth member of the Karunanidhi family occupying key positions in the party.

+The move clearly establishes that Udhayanidhi will be groomed to succeed Stalin as the party's next president years later.

 Udhayanidhi, who has acted in several films besides owning a film production and distribution firm, was one of the star campaigners for the DMK in the just-concluded Lok Sabha polls.